callumacrae/macr.ae/articles/vue-provide-inject.md

 ```

 Then, any instance of `inject` using `serverInfoKey` will have a return type of
+`ServerInfo | undefined`—the return type we specified as a union type with
-`ServerInfo | undefined`—`undefined` as a component can't be certain that any of
+`undefined` as a component can't be certain that any of its ancestors have
-its ancestors has actually provided the requested data.
+actually provided the requested data.

 You can of course use primitive types like `string` as the argument for
 `InjectionKey`, or you can specify the object type directly, or you can even do